Peace to the Gods and Goddesses of the foundation;

 From here my studies turned towards eroticism and the study of sexuality.
-This study allowed me to appreciate the beauty of sex and, something I already appreciated, the wonder of the female form.
+This study allowed me to appreciate the beauty of sex and sensuality, which I touch on further in Godbody Theology.

 Ultimately, though, my final deliverance would come from a study of exhibitionism, and particularly the light exhibitionism of not wearing underwear in ancient Egypt.
 A practice that was connected to the value they placed on sexuality, and on Hethor, the goddess of sexuality.